Wernicke-Korsakoff SyndromeSymptoms, Doctors, Treatments, Advances & More

 Wernicke encephalopathy and Korsakoff syndrome are different conditions that often occur together.
 Both are due to brain damage caused by a lack of vitamin B1.

-Korsakoff syndrome, or Korsakoff psychosis, tends to develop as Wernicke encephalopathy as symptoms go away.
+Korsakoff syndrome, or Korsakoff psychosis, tends to develop as Wernicke encephalopathy symptoms go away.
 Wernicke encephalopathy causes brain damage in lower parts of the brain called the thalamus and hypothalamus.
 Korsakoff psychosis results from permanent damage to areas of the brain involved with memory.

 Symptoms of Wernicke encephalopathy include: